jhnwllr/gbif-dbscan-outliers/README.md

 The end result will be a table of outliers (probably around 1M-300K depending on the settings).
 Running on all Animal, Plant, and Funig occurrunces (species with <20K unique points) takes around 1 hour.

+> An **outlier** of course does not mean that the point is in any way bad or a mistake.
+It simply is a point that is not close to any other points, which might mean the user should probably look at these points more closely.
+Outliers can be mistakes but they can also be valuable observations from an undersampled region.
+There is no objective way from distance alone to tell the difference.

 ## Build this project

 Run this using inside project home directory where the `build.sbt` is located.